CHTC/chtc-website-source/dask.md

   [joblib](https://joblib.readthedocs.io/en/latest/)
   for high-level parallelism.
-  Dask's high-level parallelism interface is fairly similar to these libraries, and switching to Dask should not involve too much work.
+  Dask's high-level parallelism interface is fairly similar to these libraries, and switching from them to Dask should not involve too much work.
 - You can make your overall workflow more efficient by adjusting it based on intermediate results.
   For example,